 It’s been almost two years since Barry and Iris got married on The Flash and yet, some people are still waiting for them to get a divorce.
 It’s funny at this point because we are literally six seasons in on The Flash and it still amazes me how after six years, people do not want Barry and Iris to be together.

 “Let’s see how long they last” or “Is it time to sink and sail?”
 Come on!
-What drove me to watching The Flash in the first place was Barry and Iris’ relationship, and the chemistry that Grant Gustin and Candice Patton had portraying them.
+What drove me to watch The Flash in the first place was Barry and Iris’s relationship and the chemistry that Grant Gustin and Candice Patton had portraying them.
 If we are being honest, many viewers who watch the show are in fact Westallen fans.
 You have others who watch for the actors or who are big comic books fans.
 Yet, after six seasons, fans of the show are still commenting that Barry should be with Caitlin, or that he should go back to Patty, and even that Barry and Iris can’t be together because they’re siblings.

 In season one of The Flash, Barry and Caitlin had an episode where they did karaoke together, Barry took her home since Caitlin was drunk, and stayed with her until she fell asleep.
-Every since that episode, people started to ship them together.
+Ever since that episode, people started to ship them together.
 But, Barry was a being a friend to Caitlin, Barry has always cared about his friends and their well-being.
 Plus, at the time Caitlin was still trying to get over her fiancė Ronnie’s death.
 Furthermore, Barry admitted to Caitlin that he told Iris how he felt about her and Caitlin even knew that Barry was in love with Iris.
 Plus, Barry and Caitlin don’t have chemistry as much as she does with Cisco, in my opinion.

 Every storyline doesn’t have to have a guy and a girl becoming more than friends.
 I have enjoyed the friendship between Caitlin and Cisco the last couple of years.
 They always support each other when it comes to their powers and made sure to keep each other safe.
 Also, I felt more of brother-sister vibes between Caitlin and Barry.
-A couple years ago at San Diego Comic Con, Gustin even stated that he has always pushed for Iris and Barry from the beginning.
+A couple years ago at San Diego Comic-Con, Gustin even stated that he has always pushed for Iris and Barry from the beginning.
 He didn’t want Barry to date Caitlin or anybody else.
 That’s right, for all the SnowBarry fans out there, stop trying to get Barry and Caitlin together, he is married that not going to change.
 Try to focus on Killer Frost and Caitlin’s storyline since it does so well for the show rating rather wanting her to be with Barry.
 Every time, there is a Killer Frost/Caitlin arc for an episode, ratings have traditionally gone down, I feel Caitlin hasn’t discovered who she is yet rather than be in a relationship with someone at this time.

 On to the next with Patty Spivot.
 Patty came to The Flash during season two and didn’t stay long.
 Barry and Patty had a quick relationship.
 In the beginning when Barry was trying to figure out how he felt about Patty, he was hesitant about the situation.
 Joe knew Iris was his first love, and he wasn’t going to feel the same about anybody else but told him it couldn’t stop him from exploring.
 Patty and Barry’s relationship only lasted four episodes before she moved away.